sailfish009/bsdf/README.md

 checksums, and can be resized.

-BSDF has an efficient extension mechanism by which other types of data can be serialized with user-defined converter functions.
+BSDF has an efficient extension mechanism by which other types of data can be serialized with user-defined converters.

 BSDF is a binary format; by giving up on human readability, we were able to make BSDF simple, compact and fast.
 See the [full specification](SPEC.md), or